Carlos Lopez (stuntman)

 Carlos Lopez IV (June 26, 1989 – October 2, 2014) was an American stunt performer.

 Biography

 Born in North Carolina, Lopez's credits included The Hunger Games: Catching Fire, Teenage Mutant Ninja Turtles, 22 Jump Street and Olympus Has Fallen, as well as the TV series The Vampire Diaries and Banshee.
 He also played Henry in the 2006 martial arts comedy film, The Foot Fist Way.

 Lopez held a second degree black belt in karate, and was a member of North Carolina's Stuntman Association.
 While on vacation in Portugal on October 2, 2014, Lopez accidentally fell from a balcony, resulting in his death.
+Season One, Episode two of Marvel's Daredevil tv series was dedicated to his memory.